PIYAS79/PIYAS79/README.md

 🐺 **My understanding** : }
 <br/>
-" No matter how, what, where I learn, I want to be confident in it "
+" No matter how, what, and where I learn, I want to be confident in it "
 </ul>